Casimir effect in twisted photonic gratings with in-plane chirality: Spectral Modal Casimir energy and Spectral Casimir Energy

-The function being integrated over the Brillouin zone in Eq.~\eqref{eq1} has a meaning of the Spectral Modal Casimir Energy (SMCE); it depends on $\mathbf{k}$ and $i\xi$.
+The function being integrated over the Brillouin zone in Eq.~2 in main text of the manuscript has a meaning of the Spectral Modal Casimir Energy (SMCE); it depends on $\mathbf{k}$ and $i\xi$.
 The integration of the SMCE over the $\mathbf{k}$, in turn, represents a Spectral Casimir Energy (SCE); it depends only on $i\xi$.

-Fig.~\ref{fig1}(f) displays the SMCE as a function of the in-plane wavevector within the first Brillouin zone for various frequencies.
+Fig.~\ref{fig_end}(d) displays the SMCE as a function of the in-plane wavevector within the first Brillouin zone for various frequencies.
 All functions are smooth and lack singularities, guaranteeing robust numerical integration for a given $i\xi$.
-Furthermore, Fig.~\ref{fig1}(e) shows the SCE as a function of imaginary frequency $i\xi$.
+Furthermore, Fig.~\ref{fig_end}(c) shows the SCE as a function of imaginary frequency $i\xi$.
 The SCE remains constant for energies up to $0.1$~eV, after which its absolute value decreases, approaching zero for frequencies above $10$~eV.
 This demonstrates that the SCE integrand is smooth and localized in the $i\xi$ domain, further ensuring efficient and accurate computation for a given geometry.

 Although the integration of the SMCE over the in-plane wavevector at a given frequency is fast and robust, the full of the Casimir energy calculation becomes computationally demanding.
 This is due to the necessity of integrating the resulting SCE over the imaginary frequency domain, a process that must be repeated for multiple twist angles, anisotropy axis rotation angles, and gap sizes.
 To manage this high computational cost, we employ the following strategy: exhaustive calculations are performed only for a discrete set of rotation angles, while the results for intermediate angles are then approximated by interpolation with analytical functions, as was shown.